Digital-Media/HagenbergThesis/dev/README.md

 - `make setdate`: Sets the current date for all the style and class files.
 - `make build`: Builds all the example documents in the `documents` directory.
 - `make [DocumentName]`: Builds a single example document.
-Replace `[DocumentName]` with the directory name of the respective document, e.g. use `make HgbThesisTutorial` to build the thesis tutorial document or `make HgbArticle` to build the article template.
+Replace `[DocumentName]` with the respective document's directory name, e.g., use `make HgbThesisTutorial` to build the thesis tutorial document or `make HgbArticle` to build the article template.
 - `make ctan`: Builds and gathers all the files for the CTAN package (located in the `ctan` directory).

 ### Testing changes

 To test and review your changes, open one of the example documents in the `documents` directory (e.g. `HgbThesisTutorial`) after a complete or partial build process.
-It will include the updated style files and classes which can then be tested and evaluated.
+It will include the updated style files and classes, which can then be tested and evaluated.
 Keep in mind to make further changes only to the style and class files in the `dev/latex` directory.
-Any changes to style or class files of the example documents will be overridden by the build process.
+The build process will override any changes to style or class files of the example documents.